OlGe404/CodeReadyContainers/README.md

 4. Install the new CRC release as described in "Install" above

 **WARNING:** By the time of writing, there is no way to update an existing CRC installation in place, so we have to deinstall/install the current CRC installation.
 This results in deleting the openshift cluster including *all data and deployments in it*.

-### Known Issues
-If the installation fails, it can get stuck and prevent new installations to run succesfully.

-See https://github.com/code-ready/crc/issues/1027 on how to resolve this.

 ## Cheatsheet
 | Command      | Description                                        |